 The predictive data we provide are calculated using data from previous students who have taken a Cambridge CEM assessment and then later taken external examinations such as GCSE, Scottish Nationals, IB Diploma, or A-Levels.
-We must have at least 10 schools and at least 100 students at each school.
+Each sample must have at least 10 schools and at least 100 students.